pablodecm/phd_thesis/src/102_chapter_2.md

 ## The Large Hadron Collider

-The Large Hadron Collider (LHC) is the largest and most poweful particle accelerator on operation at the time of writing.
+The Large Hadron Collider (LHC) is the largest and most powerful particle accelerator on operation at the time of writing.
 Its main purpose is to accelerate bunches of protons and other heavier nuclei in opposite directions to ultra-relativistic velocities, so then can be collimated